openvstorage/ovs-documentation/knownissues.md

 ## Volumes
 ### Rename of a volume is not supported

-The NFS storage offered by Open vStorage is currently not POSIX compliant.
 Due to performance reasons the renaming of a volume is not supported.

-Other unsupported file operations on volumes files (-flat.vmdk files) include (sym)link, chown and extending the file attributes.
+Other unsupported file operations on volumes files (.raw files) include (sym)link, chown and extending the file attributes.

 ### Volume migration might lead to IO timeouts